SmritiGoyal/rtat-optimization/docs/features.md

 ---

-## Summary table — all 41 model features
+## Summary table — MODEL_FEATURES

+The 40 numeric features below feed the trained LightGBM/XGBoost models.
+The one categorical entry (`parts_shipping_tier`, #34) is part of `MODEL_FEATURES` and is leakage-audited, but is held out of the numeric model — the boosters here train on the 40 numeric columns.

 | # | Feature | Group | Timing | Deployment-safe? |
 |---:|---|---|---|---|